 Learn how to safely administer Naloxone

-With these standing orders, pharmacies, law enforcement, local public health agencies, and harm reduction organizations can now provide Naloxone to those who might benefit from it the most, including:
+With these standing orders, eligible entities can now provide Naloxone to those who might benefit from it the most, including:

 - A family member, friend, or other person in a position to assist a person at risk of overdose.

-- An employee or volunteer of a harm reduction organization.
+- An employee or volunteer of the eligible entity.

 - An individual at risk of overdose.